|Platform||Features||Ease of use||Security||Support||Reputation||Fees||Overall|

-Taker fees sit at 0.075%, and maker fees come in at 0.025%.
+Taker fees sit at 0.075 percent, and maker fees come in at 0.025 percent.
 These fees are applicable on USDT contracts as well as inverse perpetual contracts.

 Besides trading fees, what do you need to know about deposit and withdrawal fees?
 Bybit permits users to make deposits through wallet transfer or direct purchase with fiat currency.
 And you won't deal with any deposit fees unless it's for fiat-to-crypto conversion.

-If you decide to go with Binance, you should also be aware that transactions with its native BNB token come with a 25% discount on trading fees.
+If you decide to go with Binance, you should also be aware that transactions with its native BNB token come with a 25 percent discount on trading fees.

 How much will withdrawals via Binance cost you?
 Users must pay a flat fee, which covers the expense of moving digital currencies from their Binance wallet.
 Ultimately, this depends on the network fee required to process a transaction.

 From coin to coin, the minimum withdrawal limit varies.
 For example, you'll pay a withdrawal fee of 0.0005 BTC on a withdrawal of Bitcoin that's 0.001 BTC.
 Of course, this changes with the market.

 No comparison of cryptocurrency exchanges would be complete without taking a good look at security.
 After all, security remains one of the most significant factors for users opening a new account.

 You'll be pleased to know that Bybit features a robust security management framework.
 This framework includes two-factor authentication, which prevents unauthorized sign-ins.
 And the cold-wallet system handles fund security.

 With Bybit, more than 90 percent of users' funds stay in an HD cold wallet system, and it also offers a multi-signature address mechanism designed to nix fraud vulnerabilities.